Symbolic Quantum-Trajectory Method for Multichannel Dicke Superradiance

-\prlsection{Discussions and conclusions} We introduce a symbolic quantum-trajectory solution to Dicke superradiance with $d$ competing collective decay channels.
-The method yields closed time-domain expressions for the emitter density matrix and reduces evaluation to finite sums of exponentials with rates set by $N$ and collective rates $\{\Gamma_\alpha\}$.
-For two channels we find sharp selection of the ground-manifold branch controlled by $r$: at finite $N$ the order parameter shows a smooth crossover with slope $\sim\!\ln N$, while in the limit $N\!\to\!\infty$ it becomes a step function.
-For balanced multichannel emission we derive compact scaling laws for the superradiant peak time and intensity, extending Dicke’s $d{=}1$ results to multilevel systems.
+\prlsection{Discussion and conclusions} We introduced a symbolic quantum-trajectory solution of Dicke superradiance with $d$ competing collective decay channels.
+The method yields closed time-domain expressions for symmetric-state populations and observables as finite sums of exponentials with rates set by $N$ and $\{\Gamma_\alpha\}$.
+For balanced multichannel emission we derived compact analytic scalings for the superradiant delay time and peak emission rate, Eq.~\eqref{eq:theory}, extending Dicke’s $d{=}1$ results to multilevel emitters.
+For two channels we found a sharp ground-manifold selection controlled by $r=\Gamma_2/\Gamma_1$, with logarithmically diverging susceptibility at the balanced point, Eq.~\eqref{eq:slope}, and a Heaviside-like order parameter in the limit $N\to\infty$.

-Atomic ensembles inside crossed cavities can enable controllable multichannel superradiance with adjustable decay rate ratio $r$, and experimentally demonstrated~\cite{Brekenfeld2020crossed}.
-Bad-cavity superradiance with cold atoms has been demonstrated, underscoring the practicality of our dissipative description~\cite{Bohnet2012,norcia2016prx}.
-In nanophotonic platforms, one-dimensional waveguide reservoirs implement permutation-symmetric collective decay into guided modes; superradiant emission from atoms coupled to nanofibers and photonic-crystal waveguides has been observed, and multi-mode/polarization engineering provides tunable channel rates~\cite{Goban2015PRL,Solano2017superradiance,sheremet2023waveguide}.
-These platforms enable initialization in $\ket{e}^{\otimes N}$ (or fast pumping), control of $r$, and time-resolved detection of multichannel burst and ground-state-manifold distribution.
+Experimentally, crossed or polarization-resolved cavities enable tunable multichannel superradiance with adjustable $r$~\cite{Brekenfeld2020crossed}, while bad-cavity superradiance with cold atoms has been realized on narrow optical transitions~\cite{Bohnet2012,norcia2016prx}.
+In nanophotonic waveguide QED, guided modes provide permutation-symmetric reservoirs and polarization/multimode engineering provides tunable channel rates~\cite{Goban2015PRL,Solano2017superradiance,sheremet2023waveguide}.
+These settings allow initialization near $\ket{e}^{\otimes N}$ (or rapid pumping), control of $r$, and time-resolved detection of both the multichannel burst and the final ground-manifold distribution.

-Selecting a single ground-manifold branch at large $N$ constitutes a dissipative many-body phase transition: the non-analyticity lies in the steady state of a dissipative Liouvillian, with logarithmic scaling of the order-parameter slope (susceptibility).
-This places multichannel Dicke superradiance alongside experimentally studied dissipative transitions (e.g., polariton bistability and photon-blockade breakdown) within nonequilibrium critical phenomena~\cite{Fink2017NatPhys,Carmichael2015breakdown,minganti2018spectral,Sieberer2016RPP}.
-The control parameter is the ratio of cooperative decay rates, giving a minimal route to a first-order transition in an open quantum many-body system.

-Beyond clarifying the multichannel extension, our approach is a practical analytic tool.
-It generalizes to $d>2$ and accommodates pumping/driving to explore nonequilibrium phases (lasing and beyond) in multilevel ensembles~\cite{Orioli2022emergent,norcia2018}.
-While transient entanglement is not generated in single-channel superradiance \cite{wolfe2015certifying, rosario2025unraveling, bassler2025absence}, the multichannel case may host transient and stationary entanglement.
-Our solution enables detailed studies of entanglement and squeezing in multichannel Dicke superradiance~\cite{duan2011entanglement,Zhang2014metrology,lee2025exact}.